cwi-dis/cwi-pcl-codec/README.md

   brew install pcl
   ```

   - This may not work if your brew already uses PCL 1.9.x.
-Remove the too-new pcl, manually edit the formula and try to re-install again:
+Remove the too-new pcl, manually edit the formula and try to re-install again.
+This also requires an older version of vtk:

 	  ```
 	  brew uninstall pcl
+	  brew uninstall vtk
 	  cd /usr/local/Homebrew/Library/Taps/homebrew/homebrew-core/Formula
 	  git log pcl.rb
 	  # Note the commit of the last 1.8.1 formula, use that in the next line
 	  git checkout baea3606fce5d96720f631f37d62662ea73d7798 -- pcl.rb
+	  git log vtk.rb
+	  # Note the commit of the last 8.1 formula, use that in the next line
+	  git checkout 9aee8759562baac3e3c7b5b766bd2166b34fa0bc -- vtk.rb
 	  cd
+	  brew install vtk
 	  brew install pcl
 	  ```

+	  Note that as of this writing this builds the library correctly, but not the test propgrams due
+	  to some issues with vtk.

 - Build the capture library.
 Its cmakefiles need a little help, because _libjpeg-turbo_ isn't installed system-wide (because of name conflict with the normal libjpeg):

 	```